msys-gamedev/build-jnp/README.md

 # build-jnp
-Contains the webGL Build of Multiplayer Pitik Bulag game of Gamebox
+Contains the webGL Build of Multiplayer Jack en Poy game of Gamebox

 v1.0.0
 -Initial build for JNP multiplayer